Learning to accelerate distributed ADMM using graph neural networks: Method

-Together, this yields a two-step message-passing network that we visualize in Figure \ref{fig:ADMM_GNN} and summarize in Appendix~\ref{app:alg} in Algorithm~\ref{alg:dec_ADMM_gnn}.
-We highlight the step for the $x$-update by a red box, and the $y$- and $\lambda$-update by a dashed blue box.
+Together, this yields a two-step message-passing network that we visualize in Figure \ref{fig:ADMM_GNN}.
 Due to the equivalence to the original iteration in \eqref{eq:xproblem} and \eqref{eq:ylamproblem}, the network's output coincides with the updated iterates of a single distributed ADMM iteration. \looseness=-1